pragathi1286/RTOS---Wildfire-Detection-Controller/README.md

 * Fault-tolerant emergency communication.
 * Integration with autonomous drones or robotic response systems.

+---

-📚 References
+# 📚 References

-Kalyanasundaram et al., A Survey on Scheduling Algorithms in Real-Time Systems.
+1. Kalyanasundaram et al., *A Survey on Scheduling Algorithms in Real-Time Systems*.

-Avazov et al., An Edge Computing Environment for Early Wildfire Detection.
+2. Avazov et al., *An Edge Computing Environment for Early Wildfire Detection*.

-C. L. Liu and J. W. Layland, Scheduling Algorithms for Multiprogramming in a Hard-Real-Time Environment, Journal of the ACM, 1973.
+3. C. L. Liu and J. W. Layland, *Scheduling Algorithms for Multiprogramming in a Hard-Real-Time Environment*, Journal of the ACM, 1973.

-Jane W. S. Liu, Real-Time Systems, Prentice Hall.
+4. Jane W. S. Liu, *Real-Time Systems*, Prentice Hall.

-Burns and Wellings, Real-Time Systems and Their Programming Languages.
+5. Burns and Wellings, *Real-Time Systems and Their Programming Languages*.

+---

-📌 Current Status
+# 📌 Current Status

-🚧 In Development — RTOS Project Review 1
+🚧 **In Development — RTOS Project Review 1**

 ### Completed / Planned